Successful weaning practices

 I think the definition of yard weaning needs a slight refinement.

 If we get good education and repeated feeding while they're still on mum, yard weaning periods can certainly decrease.
 For me, it's a case of let's get 'em educated well, let's get 'em in and processed from an animal health perspective.
-They've got to have access to good, clean, fresh water, and they've lots of space around that quality food that you want to put in front of them.
+They've got to have access to good, clean, fresh water, and have lots of space around that quality food that you want to put in front of them.
 That period can be anything from two days to two weeks, depending on how well those animals have adapted.

 And the better the imprinting is done, the less time they are in confinement.
 I don't like confinement feeding and starving because all that does is induce more stress.
 And stress is our enemy in this process.